chesapeakeripper/chesapeakeripper/README.md

     dni: anyone with hateful ideologies, racists, homophobes

-    im kinda apathic so i have to ask you to not vent unless youre close, because i really dont care.
+    im a bit apathic so i have to ask you to not vent unless youre close because i don't know how to answer

     dont copy my ponies or do (with credit) idrc